Essential loops in taut ideal triangulations: Introduction

 \section{Introduction}

 The notion of a taut ideal triangulation of a three-manifold is due to Lackenby~\cite{Lackenby00}.
 He combinatorialised the angle structures introduced independently by Casson and by Rivin~\cite{Rivin94}.
 They in turn linearised the geometric triangulations of Thurston~\cite{Thurston78}.
 Each of these structures plays an important role in modern low-dimensional topology.
 In particular, taut ideal triangulations have a strong connection to the subject of taut foliations, introduced by Gabai~\cite{Gabai83}, and to that of taut branched surfaces, due to Oertel~\cite{Oertel86}.
 In addition to the results of Lackenby, taut ideal triangulations play a central role in the theory of layered triangulations.
-One spectacular contribution been as a prerequisite for Agol's theory of veering triangulations~\cite{Agol11}.
+One spectacular contribution has been as a prerequisite for Agol's theory of veering triangulations~\cite{Agol11}.

 Novikov~\cite[Theorem~6.1]{Novikov65} gives one of the early applications of foliations to the study of the fundamental group of a manifold.
 He starts with a loop $\delta$ in good position with respect to a foliation $\calF$.
 He further supposes that $H \from D \to M$ is a null-homotopy of $\delta$, also in good position.
 Pulling back, he obtains a singular foliation $H^{-1}(\calF)$ on the disk $D$.
 The Poincar\'e--Hopf theorem gives combinatorial control of the singularities, which translates to topological control over the homotopy.
 Morally, the positivity of the Euler characteristic of the disk constrains the position of $\delta$.
-We refer to \cite[Chapter~9]{CandelConlon03} for a history of the subject and for detailed proofs.
+We refer to Candel and Conlon~\cite[Chapter~9]{CandelConlon03} for a history of the subject and for detailed proofs.

 We introduce a combinatorial version of the Novikov technique; instead of pulling back a foliation we pull back a taut ideal triangulation.
 This gives a train track with stops in the disk $D$.
-We obtain a new, and very simple, proof of one of Novikov's results.
+We so obtain a very simple proof of a variant of one of Novikov's results.
 That is, suppose that $M$ is a three-manifold, equipped with a taut ideal triangulation $\calT$.
 Let $\calB = \calT^{(2)}$ be the resulting branched surface in $M$.

-\begin{restate}{Theorem}{Thm:VerticalLoopsEssential} Any loop $\delta$ in $M$ which is vertical with respect to $\calB$ is essential in $\pi_1(M)$. \end{restate}
+\begin{restate}{Theorem}{Thm:VerticalLoopsEssential} Any loop $\delta$ in $M$ which is vertical with respect to $\calB$ is non-trivial in $\pi_1(M)$. \end{restate}